davestewart/davestewart-content/content/blog/software/mac-finder-tips/index.md

 - ***Split Finder left / Terminal right***

   As a developer, the Terminal is the yang to the Finder's yin.
-I like to have both open side by side (on a separate desktop) so I can grab paths from the Finder and user them in Terminal (see below for specific [Developer tips](#developer-tips)).
+I like to have both open side by side (on a separate desktop) so I can grab paths from the Finder and use them in Terminal (see below for specific [Developer tips](#developer-tips)).

 - ***Use window management software***